Automattic/default-small-business-theme/readme.txt

 == Description ==

-A theme to demonstrate the power of the WordPress editor.
+A theme to demonstrate the power of the new WordPress editor.

 == Installation ==